West Virginia First-Time Home Buyer: 2023 Programs and Grants

 While not solely for first-time home buyers, the Movin’ Up Program is another 30-year, fixed-rate mortgage for homeowners who “have outgrown their current residence or just want to make a change.”
 But first-timers are also welcome to apply.

 Interest rates for the Movin’ Up Program are not as competitive as West Virginia’s other home buyer assistance program.
-But since it’s geared toward moderate-income households, Movin’ Up could be ideal for first-timers who do not meet WVHDF Homebuyer Program’s income limits.
-And, qualifying buyers can still take advantage of down payment and closing cost assistance.
+However, because it is geared toward middle-income households, Movin’ Up may be ideal for first-time home buyers who do not meet the income limits of the WVHDF Homebuyer Program or homeowners interested in mortgage refinancing.
+Furthermore, qualifying buyers can still take advantage of down payment and closing cost assistance.

 WV first-time home buyer grants

-Much like its home purchase assistance, WVHDF offers first-time buyers two options for down payment assistance.
+Like its assistance with buying a home, WVHDF gives first-time buyers two options for help with the down payment.
 Each program provides help based on the size of your down payment.

-• $7,500 for loans with loan-value-ratio greater or equal to 90% of the purchase price
+- $7,500 for loans with loan-to-value ratios greater than or equal to 90% of the purchase price.

 Again, call 1 (800) 933-8511 or (304) 391-8738 for more information.